West of Scotland Women's Bowling Association

 A defeated or substituted player is NOT eligible for re-entry into any discipline of the Competition.

-No substitute will be allowed in the Singles Competition.
+ONE substitute will be allowed in the Singles Competition.

 DEFAULTS: